Self-Doubt & The Big Question Mark

 “Great question.
 Two answers.

 The second is a little deeper.
-Somewhere on this campus there is a women with a 3.92 G.P.A. and a ton of excellent work around campus with many groups and two summer internships that has been debating for months if she should “waste her time applying” to grad school, because she knows she won’t get accepted.
-She starts writing her letter to accompany the application and deletes it each time, since she is absolutely convinced she will not get accepted with her “low grades and lack of experience”.
+Somewhere on this campus, there is a woman with a 3.92 G.P.A. and a ton of excellent work around campus with many groups and two summer internships who has been debating for months if she should “waste her time applying” to grad school because she knows she won’t get accepted.
+She starts writing her letter to accompany the application and deletes it each time since she is absolutely convinced she will not get accepted with her “low grades and lack of experience”.
 She finally decides investing her time and money into getting an entry-level job is more valuable and lets go of the idea of grad school at Notre Dame.

-Meanwhile, across the hall is a guy with a backwards baseball hat drinking Bud Light while watching Notre Dame football on ESPN and determines he wants to go their grad school, because he likes the uniforms the football team wears and there is a cheerleader he thinks is really cute.
-While half-drunk, he fills out the application including his letter before the game ends.
+Meanwhile, across the hall is a guy with a backward baseball hat drinking Bud Light while watching Notre Dame football on ESPN.
+He determines he wants to go to their grad school because he likes the uniforms the football team wears, and there is a cheerleader he thinks is really cute.
+While half-drunk, he fills out the application, including his letter, before the game ends.
 He has a G.P.A. of 2.89 and does nothing extracurricular except attend Frat parties.
-Three months later he receives his acceptance letter from Notre Dame due to the fact that not enough people applied, they made a conditional exception for him to attend.
-He never even looked up what the academic requirements for grad school were.
+Three months later, he received his acceptance letter from Notre Dame.
+Due to the fact that not enough people applied, they made a conditional exception for him to attend.
+He never even looked up the academic requirements for grad school.

 Self-Doubt & The Big Question Mark

 Many of us have a big question mark that pops up when we are trying to make decisions.
 The question mark is self-doubt.
 I want to ______, but I am not ______ enough, so why waste my time trying?
-And each time we do this, another dream, goal, relationship and opportunity to be our authentic, amazing self gets squashed further and further down till we forget what it was wanted from life and just do enough to get by without a life full of love, companionship, joy, fun, health and security.
+And each time we do this, another dream, goal, relationship, and opportunity to be our authentic, amazing self gets squashed further and further down till we forget what we wanted from life and just do enough to get by without a life full of love, companionship, joy, fun, health, and security.
 We essentially give up and just survive, barely.

-The Big Question Mark that interrupts every time we want something that requires confidence, or even just a lack of self-doubt, grows with time and frequency keeps telling us we are not enough.
+The Big Question Mark that interrupts us every time we want something that requires confidence, or even just a lack of self-doubt, grows with time and frequency and keeps telling us we are not enough.
 We do not deserve to be happy or healthy.
-We have failed and made poor decisions and we should be “punished” for being human.
+We have failed and made poor decisions, and we should be “punished” for being human.
 Should I ask that person on a date?
 The Big Question Mark makes itself known.
-Can I really apply for that job that I have waited several years for the person to leave?
+Can I really apply for that job for which I have waited several years for the person to leave?
 The Big Question Mark says, “Of course not”.
-Am I attractive enough to show up at the event looking like I am a Queen/King?
-The bIg Question mark laughs and quietly whispers in the back of our head, “Who do you think you are?
+Am I attractive enough to show up at the event, looking like I am a Queen/King?
+The Big Question mark laughs and quietly whispers in the back of our heads, “Who do you think you are?
 Have you looked in the mirror lately?”
-The Big Question Mark becomes the loudest and most reliable voice in our head till we hear nothing else except “I AM NOT GOOD ENOUGH”.
+The Big Question Mark becomes the loudest and most reliable voice in our heads till we hear nothing else except “I AM NOT GOOD ENOUGH”.

 It is a lie!